appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 The first issue is that the second layout above would be the best one to use printing.

-> HINT: If done right, this is a trivial change.
+> Hint: If done right, this is a trivial change.
 Don't worry if you don't
 > figure that out.
 It just means you have an opportunity to discuss it with your
 > instructors!

-The second issue you might only see on either portrait or landscape (or maybe both, depending on margins, paper size and other settings).
-Specifically, the cards get broken up where part is on one page and part is on the next page.
+The second issue you might only see on either portrait or landscape (or maybe both, depending on margins, paper size, and other settings).
+Specifically, the cards get broken up where one part is on one page and another part is on the next page.

-There is a relatively simple solution to this as well, but sometimes it can be a little tricky to find this kind solution online because it's changed several times over the years so there are a bunch of older, not-so-useful "answers".
+There is a relatively simple solution to this as well, but sometimes it can be a little tricky to find this kind of solution online because it's changed several times over the years so there are a bunch of older, not-so-useful "answers".

 > Hint: Think about preventing or avoiding page breaks, rather than keeping
 > content together.